dattran2k/Dat.20.30/README.md

-# Hello, I'm Android Developer from Vietnam
+# Hello, I'm Android App Developer from Vietnam

 ## About me 🧑‍💻:

-- I have over three years of working as an Android Developer
+- I have over three years of working as an Android App Developer
 - I strive to learn new things every day.
 - If there are any technology require to use in project that I don't khow, I'll learn that, don't worry
 - Work with kotlin, coroutines, MVVM every day
 ## Data 📦
 -  Experience with GraphQL (Apollo library), Retrofit2, and Socket, .....
 -  Familiarity with SharedPreference, DataStore, and Room.